DSHGT: Dual-Supervisors Heterogeneous Graph Transformer -- A pioneer study of using heterogeneous graph learning for detecting software vulnerabilities: Experiment

 \subsubsection{Dataset Preparation}

 We used several vulnerability datasets to verify our model and compared the performance with baseline models.

 For \textbf{RQ1} to \textbf{RQ4}, we chose the \textit{Software Assurance Reference Dataset} (\textbf{SARD}), which is a widely used vulnerability database with a large set of synthetic programs~\cite{funded,deepwukong,lin2020software}.
 In \textbf{SARD}, a program is labelled as good (not vulnerable), bad (vulnerable) or mix (vulnerable with patched updates).
 For vulnerable programs, \textbf{SARD} describes the vulnerability and the vulnerability type in \textbf{CWE-ID} (\textbf{C}ommon \textbf{W}eakness \textbf{E}numeration \textbf{ID}entifier) formats.
 It also contains the human-crafted annotations in the program as supplementary information of the codes.
-We used a total of 17 categories for C/C++, Java and PHP.
+We used a total of 22 categories for C/C++, Java and PHP, of which are the 10 most common types in 2022 \textbf{CWE} Top 25 Most Dangerous Software Weaknesses\footnote{https://cwe.mitre.org/top25/archive/2022/2022\_cwe\_top25.html} and the rest 12 are most typical of other types.
+Regarding the sample numbers of each type in \textbf{CWE} we present and explain in detail in Table \ref{tab:dataset}.
+In each type, we selected 80\% of the sample size as the training dataset and 20\% as the test dataset.
 These categories are harvested from \textbf{SARD}, which is comprehensive and covers most of the vulnerability types.